Doctor Reviews NAD+ vs Peptides - Which Does MORE?

 Practical Steps to Take Today

 Get baseline testing.
 For NAD+ assessment, ask for an intracellular NAD+ test (some specialty labs offer this) or use proxy markers like inflammatory markers, fasting insulin, and mitochondrial function indicators.
-For peptide therapy, baseline labs should include a comprehensive metabolic panel, CBC, hormone panel, and IGF-1 if considering growth hormone peptides.
+For peptide therapy, baseline labs should include a full metabolic panel, CBC, hormone panel, and IGF-1 if considering growth hormone peptides.

 Start with one intervention.
 Adding NAD+ and three peptides simultaneously makes it impossible to know what is helping.
 Pick the one that best matches your primary goal and evaluate it systematically.